histrio/tuxcare-documentation/docs/enterprise-support-for-almalinux/README.md

 ### Installation

-To install the LivePatching product follow the instructions here or simply run the following as root to download the installer and configure the repo:
+To install the Live Patching product follow the instructions here or simply run the following as root to download the installer and configure the repo:
 ```
 curl -s -L https://kernelcare.com/installer | bash
 ```